 It was not long after I first stepped foot on a university campus when I determined I wanted a career that included being a university professor.
 My first experience teaching was at a community college.
 Then in 1995 I landed at Purdue University which has been my home base ever since.
-I’m a professor of engineering and technology leadership in Purdue’s Polytechnic Institute, College of Engineering, and Daniels School of Business where I teach in the graduate programs in engineering technology, engineering management, and MBA program, each among the top in the U.S. Over the years, I’ve also served as a guest lecturer at colleges and universities all around the globe.
+I’m a professor in the Purdue University College of Engineering.
+My faculty home is the Edwardson School of Industrial Engineering and I develop and teach courses in the Master of Engineering Management and Professional Master's in Engineering programs.

 Here are the graduate courses I’m currently teaching: